ItsMikhael/appointment-scheduler/README.md

 Currently, the functionalities are:
 - admins can manage their availability in 1h timeslots(the duration of timeslots is easily changeable in code, soon i will add the functionality for admins to choose what the duration of their timeslots sould be)
 - users can open chosen admin's availability calendars and make bookings for the available timeslots
+- users can view and manage their appointments

 Functionalities soon to be added:
 - when making a booking, a modal box will open where the user will be able able to give a short description regarding the appointment
-- a page where user can view and manage their appointments
 - a page where admin can view and manage their appointments